azuradara/neo-act-plugin/README.md

 - Damage over time skills and damage from effects that have no explicit actor in the combat log will be attributed to an "Unknown" actor.
 - Zone names are not provided in the combat log, so all logs are combined into a single zone on ACT.
 - This will break every time NC updates the .exe, which means you will have to wait a while until I (or a benevolent soul) update the offsets.
+- Overlay does not show skills breakdown like in live, you will have to use the ACT main window for that until we add it.
 - ~~It doesn't distinguish between encounters automatically, you will have to end/start encounters from ACT manually.~~
 - ~~Sometimes the game goes crazy, probably because I skipped refreshing pointers cuz I was lazy but I'll fix that later.~~
 - ~~Does not distinguish between crits and non-crits.~~